vjammi/datastructures/src/main/java/ds/patterns/trees/traversal/readme.md

                 return null;
             }

-            // Select the next preorder node as the current root and increment it preorder index int preorderNodeVal = preorder[nextPreorderIndex++]; // preOrderIndex++;
+            // Pick the next node to be built by selecting the next preorder node as the current root and incrementing the preorder index
+            // This is similar to building a a tree from a sorted array where we pick the next node by find the mid (low+hi)/2 of the segment of the array. int preorderNodeVal = preorder[nextPreorderIndex++]; // preOrderIndex++;
             TreeNode currNode = new TreeNode(preorderNodeVal);